-This project examines farmer-driven innovation, and whether such innovation results in environmentally sustainable or socially beneficial outcomes.
+This research stream examines farmer-driven innovation, and whether such innovation results in environmentally sustainable or socially beneficial outcomes.
 Using qualitative methods, I work with hop farmers in the US who innovate their own implements and/or operate their own breeding programs.
 Broadly, I ask the simple question: do farmers know better?
 This research reveals how environments, social values, scientific knowledge, and financial pressures play into these farmers' practices.
 Further, I show how involving farmers in scientific knowledge-making can support more sustainable futures.

 2021.
 Comi, Matt Seeds, Chemicals, and Stuff: The Agency of Things in (un)just agriculture regimes Environmental Justice in the Anthropocene Ed.
 Melinda Laituri, Stacia Ryder, Katharyn Powlen.
 Routledge.
 [In Print]